 We want to keep you exercising for the long term, not for three weeks until you throw your back out from exercise that’s too intense for your core to handle.

-If you’re looking for an example of a safe C-section recovery strength training workout, read this article.
+If you're looking for an example of a safe strength training workout to do during C-section recovery, read this article.

 This applies to your whole body, but pay special attention to how your incision/scar site feels during and after exercise.